skdelphix/maskdocs/docs/Getting_Started/Prerequisites.md

 The Delphix Engine's graphical interface can be accessed from a variety of different web browsers.
 The Delphix Engine currently supports the following web browsers:

-* Microsoft Internet Explorer 10.0 or higher
+* Microsoft Internet Explorer 11.0 or higher
+* Microsoft Edge 40.x or higher
 * Mozilla Firefox 35.0 or higher
 * Chrome 40 or higher